 Road salt is used as a deicer on County roads and parking lots.
 Salt can be toxic to freshwater organisms as stormwater from rain and snow melt washes the roads and carries any pollutants with it to waterbodies.
 Road salt can destroy protective roadside vegetation, degrade soil, and corrode vehicles, bridges, and other infrastructure.
 The County will continue to look for alternatives to salt that are economically feasible and minimize the application of salt to produce less concentrated runoff without compromising public safety.
+One possible alternative that the County is exploring is the use of brine as a deicer.
 Until safe, effective substitutes are found, following best management practices (BMPs) and recommendations can help in effective and efficient use of deicing materials while reducing the impact and preserving the quality of our streams and lakes.
 Some of the BMPs for proper salt storage and application are addressed in MCM 6: Pollution Prevention/Good Housekeeping for Municipal Operations.